roahmlab/sel_map/readme.md

-# sel_map (Semantic ELvation Map)
+# sel_map (Semantic ELevation Map)
 **Authors:** Parker Ewen (pewen@umich.edu), Adam Li (adamli@umich.edu), Yuxin Chen (chyuxin@umich.edu), Steven Hong (hongsn@umich.edu), and Ram Vasudevan (ramv@umich.edu).

-- All authors affiliated with the Robotics Institute of the University of Michigan, 2505 Hayward Street, Ann Arbor, Michigan, USA.
+- All authors affiliated with the Robotics Institute and department of Mechanical Engineering of the University of Michigan, 2505 Hayward Street, Ann Arbor, Michigan, USA.
 - This work is supported by the Ford Motor Company via the Ford-UM Alliance under award N022977, by the Office of Naval Research under award number N00014-18-1-2575, and in part by the National Science Foundation under Grant 1751093.
 - `sel_map` was developed in [Robotics and Optimization for Analysis of Human Motion (ROAHM) Lab](http://www.roahmlab.com/) at University of Michigan - Ann Arbor.